veritrans/veritrans-woocommerce/README.md

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.
 4. Insert http://[your web]/?wc-api=WC_Gateway_Veritrans as your Payment Notification URL in your MAP
-5. Insert http://[your web] link as Finish/Unfinish/Error Redirect URL in your MAP configuration.
+5. Insert http://[your web]/?wc-api=WC_Gateway_Veritrans link as Finish/Unfinish/Error Redirect URL in your MAP configuration.

 #### Get help